rhysstever/Eona/Organizations/Kandallo.md

 Kandallo (KAHN-DOL-O) is the northwest nation of [[Ezavriel]].
 Its capital is [[Ithilmore]].

 ## Goals
-Goals
+> TODO: Goals

 ## Relationships
-Relationships
+> TODO: Relationships

-## Ranks
-Ranks

 ## Key Figures
-People
+> TODO: People

 #Organization